OneForFreedom/FreePad-V2/README.md

 It is also VERY slimmed down then the hungus and chungus of the FreePad V1

 I hope you love it!

+## Who doesn't love a little visuals?

+## BOM (Cuz otherwise how are you gonna make the damn thing?!)